Austrian architects will transform Hitler's birthplace into a police station

 The fate of the building has long been a contentious issue in the town, where many wish to demolish the painful reminder of Hitler's brief time there.

 In 2012, Braunau am Inn's mayor, Johannes Waidbacher, told Austrian newspaper Der Standard that the town was already "stigmatized."
-The three years that the Nazi dictator spent there were "certainly not the most formative" of this life, Waidbacher said, adding: "We as the city of Braunau are therefore not prepared to take responsibility for... the Second World War (break out)."
+The three years that the Nazi dictator spent there were "certainly not the most formative" of his life, Waidbacher said, adding: "We as the city of Braunau are therefore not prepared to take responsibility for... the Second World War (break out)."

 Others have lobbied for the site to be transformed into a community center, dubbed "House of Responsibility," where young people from around the world could meet and learn about the past.